• When: (5) Virtual meetings will be taking place on the below dates:

 • Stand out on your application for university or include on your CV

-• Earn 8 UKAS points (A level equivalent)
+• Earn 8 UCAS points (A level equivalent)

 • Create exciting new memories